-If you are looking to add a compressor to your rig, there’s no shortage of options, from the cheap and cheerful to pro-level units.
+Searching for a compressor to add to your rig can be pretty tricky, what with the endless options, from cheap and cheerful stompboxes to pro-level units.
+To make things a little easier for you, we’ve come up with a quick – albeit varied – list of four contenders.
 Any one of this quartet would be a sound choice for your latest stompbox squeeze.

 To find out more about compression and how it works in a guitar setup, check out our guide on the effect here.